ericman314/UnitMath/README.md

 #### Advanced Configuration

-You can have multiple configurations active in the same program:
+You can use multiple configurations at the same time:

 ```js
 const unit = require('unitmath').config(options)    // TODO: use actual options